 The Arizona Attorney General’s Mayes-era opioid settlement total (the cumulative dollar figure secured by Arizona under the One Arizona MOU and through subsequent enforcement) wasn’t pulled in this pass.
 The path is direct retrieval from azag.gov.

-The named operator pattern at the store level (which prescribers were filling at which Walgreens, which Walgreens locations had high dispensing volumes for the trinity combination, whether any Arizona Walgreens has been the subject of a DEA Phoenix administrative action) requires the federal Decision and Order docket plus the AZ Board public minutes plus the consent decree exhibits.
+The named operator pattern at the store level (which prescribers were filling at which Walgreens, which Walgreens locations had high dispensing volumes for the trinity combination, whether any Arizona Walgreens has been the subject of a DEA Phoenix administrative action) requires the federal Decision and Order docket plus the AZ Board public minutes plus the settlement exhibits.

 What Comes Next